DigiBP/Team-Ricola/README.md

 - Webhook Trigger: The scenario is initiated by a custom webhook that's set up to listen for a POST request from the chatbot.
 - Google Calendar Action: The details for the event (start date, end date, user name and user email) are mapped from the processed webhook data to the relevant fields in the Google Calendar event creation form.
-- Appointment Booking: The event is then automatically added to our Google Calendar (https://calendar.google.com/calendar/u/0?cid=cGhhcm1hY2Fpcmljb2xhQGdtYWlsLmNvbQ), effectively booking an appointment.
+- Appointment Booking: The event is then automatically added to our [Google Calendar](https://calendar.google.com/calendar/u/0?cid=cGhhcm1hY2Fpcmljb2xhQGdtYWlsLmNvbQ), effectively booking an appointment.
 The event can include all the necessary details, such as date, time, participants, and any notes relevant to the appointment.

 ___________